STIXProject/stixproject.github.io/documentation/concepts/creating-quality-indicators/index.md

 title: 5 Tips to Create Quality Indicators
 ---

-Over time, the STIX team has seen indicators from many different sources: the good, the bad, and the ugly.
+The STIX team has seen indicators from many different sources and have learned a lot about what makes a good STIX indicator.
 Here's some ideas on how to make sure you're creating the best indicators possible.

 ## 1. Don't just translate observables to indicators